 Why should you instruct us?

-Unlike many other HR professionals offering mediation services, at Agility Risk & Compliance we pride ourselves on having a team with recognised accredited qualifications in Workplace Mediation.
+Unlike many other HR professionals offering mediation/ADR services, at Agility Risk & Compliance we pride ourselves on having a team with recognised accredited qualifications in Workplace Mediation.
 Our charge out rate will be based upon the nature of the dispute, the predicted length of time to complete the mediation, and how much preparation is required.

 To speak to one of our CMC registered Mediators please call us.